marksouletheprogrammer/improving-2025-game-jam/README.md

 - **Height Bonus**: Extra points for high jumps (>80px above ground)
 - **Leaf**: 100 points for each leaf collected

-#### Terrain Features
-- **Dynamic Terrain**: Procedurally arranged terrain chunks with varying difficulty
-- **Gradual Inclination**: Mountain path gets steeper as you progress
-- **Weather Effects**: Rain and lightning for atmospheric challenge
-- **Parallax Mountains**: Multi-layered background with depth

 ## 🏆 Victory Condition

 Reach the end of the mountain terrain to win!
-The game features a finite course with multiple terrain chunks arranged for optimal challenge progression.

 ## 🎨 Visual Style